REINVENTING HOW WE LIVE

 Fresh air, green parks, and clean water, this is not the only beauty you encounter here.
 The buildings of Lakeview Village where you live and work will protect your future, with an integrated, forward-thinking design.

-Vacuum waste takes garbage from the buildings through underground pipes to a central collection point, eliminating the need for curbside bins and improving recycling rates.
 Buildings are powered from district energy, a low-carbon renewable energy system.
 Green roofs reduce demand for air conditioning, while rain gardens and stormwater systems optimize water reuse.
 Transit and autonomous shuttles enable car-free mobility and aging in place.
 All of this is anchored by the Centre for Sustainability, facilitating new environmental solutions to further improve the way we live.

 Your home is a living model for the future of sustainable communities.

 A VISION FORSUSTAINABILITY